 In 1952 Sam received a scholarship at the University of Pittsburgh.
 His parents would only help him financially if he went to Law or Medical school, but his passion was with Latin and Greek history.
 He tutored others, swam and played chess.
 “But I got kicked off the chess team for shouting ‘I won!’ out loud whenever I won,” he tells me.

-In May 1964 Sam Seigle was hired by Sarah Lawrence College and has been here every since.
+In May 1964, Sam Seigle was hired by Sarah Lawrence College and has been here ever since.
 “I had heard the name, Harold Taylor had made the school famous for its educational approach by giving talks in New York.”
 Sam founded the Greek and Latin department, which he now shares with Emily Anhalt.
 They alternate: one year he teaches Greek while she teaches Latin and vice versa the next year.
 Sam is the longest serving faculty member of SLC.
 He is in fact one of the few faculty members who witnessed Sarah Lawrence College go co-ed in 1969.
 “The students wanted changes.
 They took over Westlands and seized applications until the school agreed to go co-ed.”

-On the Friday that we have a conference meeting Sam and I meet up.
+On the Friday that we have a conference meeting, Sam and I meet up.
 He has to go to the library and I opt to come along.
 Instead of walking he asks a security guard, Sabbatino Miro, to drive him.
 Sabbatino tells me he is from Naples and that he is good friends with Sam.
 In the car Sabbatino talks while Sam and I listen.
 “He’s is my Google parlante, my talking Google, whenever I have a question I ask him and he knows the answer.
 Other people have Google, I have Sam,” says Sabbatino.
 As Sam later told me: “He likes me because he can speak Italian and I understand him.”
 It feels very exclusive to be driven around in the big security car.
 Sam knows almost everyone on campus, but more important, everyone knows him.
 He uses these connections and friends when he needs them.
 Sam makes campus feel like a village where everyone knows each other.

 When Sam and I get out of the car, Sabbatino tells him that in 10 years, when Sam is 90 he will buy a bottle of champagne that they will drink together.
 We say goodbye to Sabbatino, and I choose that opportunity to ask Sam whether he is thinking about retiring.
 He smiles.
 “I wouldn’t retire until I feel sick, I don’t drink, I don’t smoke.”
 He tells me of a funny episode that he remembers.
 Once he locked himself in his office in Sheffield and took a nap.
 A student who was looking for him found the door locked but didn’t knock.
 She looked everywhere but couldn’t find him and called security.
 At Westlands they called around on campus to find where he was.
 When they didn’t find him, they sent a security guard to go to his office, assuming that he had died there.
-When the guard encountered the living Sam Seigle he exclaimed ‘You’re supposed to be dead!’
-Sam seems to embrace the idea that he will die on campus, “One day I’ll be at the blackboard and BOOM – dead.”
+When the guard encountered the living Sam Seigle he exclaimed, “You’re supposed to be dead!”
+Sam seems to embrace the idea that he will die on campus, “One day I’ll be at the blackboard and BOOM—dead.”

 After Sabbatino drops us off, Sam returns some books to Janet Alexander the librarian.
 He makes sure that she signs for them.
 He is afraid that a student librarian might forget to register the book he returned and shelve it incorrectly, this way he would be charged for a book he returned.
 By giving them both to Janet he doesn’t need to worry.

 Sam and I walk back to Sheffield down Mead Way.
 We come across a delivery truck from which a man is moving crates of soft drinks.
 To my surprise Sam exclaims: “This is my friend Angel from Ecuador.
 He fills up all the drinks.
 I let him know when a machine is empty.”
 As we continue down Mead Way, Sam proceeds to name every single one of the Mead dormitory houses by name as well as telling me about who they were named after.
 “Mr. and Ms. Lawrence’s preacher was called Robinson, hence Robinson house.”
-When we arrive at Sheffield, he even waves to the man driving the garbage truck, Sam just knows everyone.
+When we arrive at Sheffield, he even waves to the man driving the garbage truck.
+Sam just knows everyone.

 Sam tends to be active during the late hours that these people work at.
 Over the years he has gotten to know almost all of them.
 He is also not afraid to talk to strangers and is always happy to make friends.
 At Bates he often joins students during their lunch to find out more about them.
 According to him SLC students don’t socialize enough.
 He tells me, “Our school is so individual.
 In Harvard there are big long lunch tables and you are forced to meet people.”
 I ask Sam, “Do you always eat at Bates?”
 He nods, “I eat there every single day, except for the weekend.
 I don’t have breakfast other than orange juice.”